Adidas Yeezy: Termination of Adidas partnership

 In February 2023, Adidas and West reached a deal to sell the remaining $500 million of Yeezy sneakers in 2023.
-The remodeled contract will reportedly focus solely on the sale of existing inventory of West's shoe line and will not include his clothing line or new designs.
+The remodeled contract will reportedly focus solely on selling the existing inventory of West's shoe line and will not include his clothing line or new designs.

+On April 30, 2023, West and Adidas faced a $1 million class-action lawsuit filed by customers alleging they were misled by the limited availability of the Yeezy Boost 350 V2 "Mono Cinder" sneakers.
+The lawsuit claims that the defendants engaged in deceptive marketing practices by falsely asserting that the sneakers were limited edition, causing consumers to purchase them at inflated prices.
+The plaintiffs argue that this led to financial damages for consumers when the sneakers became widely available at lower prices later.

+In May 2023, Adidas revealed that the termination of its partnership with Kanye West resulted in a loss of €400m (£350m) for the first quarter of 2023.
+The sales decline was particularly noticeable in North America at 20%.
+Adidas revealed that they were going to sell the remaining stock of the shoes, with a significant share of profits being donated to charities including the Anti-Defamation League and the Philonise & Keeta Floyd Institute for Social Change.
+Since re-releasing the remaining stock of sneakers, there have been three separate sales periods with the latest taking place at the end of May 2024 and throughout the first half of June 2024.

 Clothing

 "Yeezy Season 1" was released on October 29, 2015, and was the first apparel collection to release from this collaboration.
+The presentation was designed in collaboration with performance artist Vanessa Beecroft, who has previously worked with West on music videos and set designs.
 This collection was noted for its stripped-down, ready-to-wear style, which drew on military clothing and flesh-toned colors.
 The prices ranged from $600 for sweatpants to $3,000 for jackets.
 Although the footwear sold out quickly, the apparel collection did not.
 West revealed in a 2018 interview that he was in talks with Louis Vuitton for a $30 million apparel deal.
 The deal was not approved by the LVMH board and West was left with no clothing partners.
 After the "Yeezy Season 1" show, Adidas announced it would no longer be a part of Yeezy apparel, instead focusing on the footwear collection with West.

-With Yeezy Season 4 Adidas and West re-introduced several articles of clothing with Adidas branding.
-Season 6 premiered in January 2018, with an ad campaign featuring porn star Lela Star (noted for her resemblance to Kim Kardashian), as well as Paris Hilton and other models.
-The participants were made up to look like Kardashian.
-West would later use Star again as a model for a June 2018 shoe campaign.
+Yeezy Season runways and clothing continued to be released independently by West with his brand Yeezy, Although Adidas were involved in producing footwear for Yeezy Season 5 & 6.